Real and complex multiplication on K3 surfaces via period integration: surfaces

 \subsubsection{The algebraic setting}

 Let~$k$ be an algebraically closed field.
 Then $K3$~surfaces form one of the types of surfaces over~$k$, according to the Enriques--Kodaira classification of surfaces~\cite{CE,Sh}.
+This~classification is due to the Italian school of Algebraic Geometry, cf.~\cite{CE,Sev}, and today called the Enriques--Kodaira classification.
+More~recent treatments are given in~\cite{Sh}, \cite{Be}, and~\cite{BHPV}.
 By~a {\em surface,} here, one means a \mbox{$2$-dimensional}, connected, regular scheme that is projective over~$k$.

-A~surface $X$ is characterised~\cite{Be,BHPV} to be~$K3$ by the properties~that
+More~concretely, $K3$~surfaces form one of the four types of surfaces of Kodaira dimension $0$ and, among them, one of the two types of surfaces having trivial canonical~class.
+The~other such type are abelian surfaces.
+A~surface $X$ is characterised (\cite[Theorem~VIII.2]{Be} and \cite[Corollary~VIII.8.6]{BHPV}) to be~$K3$ by the properties~that

 \begin{iii} \item $K_X \cong \calO_X$ and \item $\pi_1^\et(X,\cdot) = 0$. \end{iii}

 Moreover,~$H^2_\et(X, \bbZ_l)$ is free of rank~$22$ and, of course, $H^4_\et(X, \bbZ_l) \cong H^0_\et(X, \bbZ_l) \cong \bbZ_l$ as well as $H^3_\et(X, \bbZ_l) \cong H^1_\et(X, \bbZ_l) = 0$ [under the assumption that $l \neq \cha k$].